molgenis/molgenis.org/public/documentation/guide-explore.md

   * STRING
   * TEXT
   * SCRIPT
-* Motivation:
+* Tip:
-  * If HTML is properly used, you won't be able to convert it to anything else but text or script, why should we support bad data modelling habits by allowing to create dates in an HTML field, so they can convert to date types?
+  * If HTML is properly used, you won't be able to convert it to anything else but text or script.

 #####CATEGORICAL
 * Allowed: